trendscenter/NeuroFLAME/startRunSequence.md

 # System Run Initiation and Monitoring Process

+# TODO: change this document to reflect the provisioning step happening outside of the central client

 ## Introduction

 This document outlines the sequential process and interactions within the system, initiated by a consortium lead's action to start a run.
 It describes the flow from triggering a run in the UI, through the central client's provisioning and startup, to the edge clients beginning their operations.
 Furthermore, it details the error reporting and status update mechanisms.